 Go beyond tax season with a financial plan

-Tax season is here!
-As you think about your current financial situation and what you might want to do differently in the coming year, consider your long-term goals—and include your retirement plan in your tax strategy.
+Tax season is a time to think about your financial situation and what you might want to do differently in the coming year.
+As you plan, consider your long-term goals—and include your retirement plan in your tax strategy.
 Why?
 Your future self is counting on it.

 Take their advice: Lessons from retirees